manavortex/FurnitureCatalogue/docs/CONTRIBUTING.md

 1. 🍴 **fork** the latest dev branch (default)
    - or create a new branch from dev if you're a maintainer
 2. 🛠️ **update** your branch with your changes
+   - I recommend a rebase before you make the PR, like `git fetch --all` followed by `git rebase upstream/dev`
+    - `upstream` usually means the main repository and `origin` is your fork
+    - you can set the upstream like so: `git remote set-url upstream https://github.com/manavortex/FurnitureCatalogue.git`
+    - or without setting the upstream: `git pull --rebase https://github.com/manavortex/FurnitureCatalogue.git dev`
 3. 📬 send a **PR** pointing to the dev branch
    - if you're not ready yet but want to show or discuss your changes, you can make it a draft PR
 4. 🔎 **check** the changes